abikrishnanmsds25-web/CROP-RECOMMENDATION-SYSTEM-USING-SOIL-AND-CLIMATE-DATA/README.md

-# Crop Recommendation System Using Machine Learning
+# 🌾 Crop Recommendation System Using Soil and Climate Data

-> A supervised multi-class classification pipeline that recommends optimal crop types based on soil nutrient profiles and climatic conditions.
+Recommend the most suitable crop for farming based on soil nutrients (N, P, K), temperature, humidity, pH, and rainfall using machine learning classifiers.
+Visualize decision regions and feature importances.
+Build an interactive web app for farmers using Streamlit.
+---

+## 👥 Team Members
+- ABIKRISHNAN M S
+- ANUSREE S
+- MUHAMMED SHAHID S
 ---

 ## Table of Contents